Home Resort Priority: Why It Matters

 |---|---|---|

-| 11 Months Out | Home resort owners ONLY | All inventory at home resort |
+| 11 Months Out | Home resort owners ONLY | Full inventory at your home resort |

-| 7 Months Out | ALL DVC members | Whatever remains at all resorts |
+| 7 Months Out | ALL DVC members | Whatever's left at all resorts |

-Which Resorts Need Home Priority Most?
+Which Resorts Need Home Priority Most

 Resort Booking Difficulty Rankings